 (3) Horizontal split casing/ Axially split casing pump:

-Horizontal split casing centrifugal pumps, the casing of the pump is manufactured in two parts.
-The lower part of the pump casing includes: suction and discharge ports, bearing housings.
-This part of the pump casing house the rotating assembly of the pump.
+In Horizontal split casing centrifugal pumps, the casing of the pump is manufactured in two parts.
+The lower part of the pump casing includes: suction and discharge ports and bearing housings.
+This part of the pump casing houses the rotating assembly of the pump.
 The impeller is mounted centrally on the shaft of the pump.

 The upper part of the pump casing is mounted with a vent valve for air removal and a connection for cooling water for shaft-packing cooling.
 The upper part of the casing and the lower part of the casing are boxed up together along with the rotating assembly.

-Horizontal split casing or axially split volute casing pumps are to be used for dirty and contaminated fluid but not viscous fluids.
-They’re mainly used for various water services namely pure, raw, and sewage water services in various departments like public water supply systems, irrigation, power plants, fire fighting, chemicals, and petrochemical plants.
+Horizontal split casing or axially split volute casing pumps are being used for dirty and contaminated fluid but not for viscous fluids.
+They’re mainly used for various water services, namely pure, raw, and sewage water services, in various departments like public water supply, irrigation, power plants, fire fighting, chemicals, and petrochemical plants.

 The use of horizontal split casing pumps have the following advantages: